Top 10 Most Influential Music Artists of All Time

 What the hell!
 Marley is a legend he inspired nations.
 He influence the entire continent of Africa.
 He also was a social and political activist.
 He started a religious movement.
 He is a diety in the music world.
 This list is the most influential muscians not most influential American musicians.

-A band that has been performing for over 50 years.
+A band that has been performing for over 50 years is The Rolling Stones.

-Keith Richards is not the most technical guitarist in the world and he knows that, he leaves it to people like Clapton and page.
-But no on compares to him and his rhythm.
-His variations in tuning means that when he plays it's the perfect tone for what he wants to achieve.
-Tom morello said himself that even though he's persisted for many years he still can't achieve the same sound Keith does with his riffs.
+Keith Richards is not the most technical guitarist in the world, and he knows that.
+He leaves it to people like Clapton and Page.
+But no one compares to him and his rhythm.
+His variations in tuning mean that when he plays, it's the perfect tone for what he wants to achieve.
+Tom Morello said himself that even though he's persisted for many years, he still can't achieve the same sound Keith does with his riffs.
 Bear in mind Keith also did this without all the effects and distortion tricks of many other guitarists.